pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_file_information_class.md

 ### -field FileStatBasicInformation

 A **FILE_STAT_BASIC_INFORMATION** structure.
+This value is available starting with Windows 11, version 22H2.

+### -field FileId64ExtdDirectoryInformation

+A **FILEID64EXTDDIRECTORYINFORMATION** structure.
 This value is available starting with WIN11_NEXT.

+### -field FileId64ExtdBothDirectoryInformation

+A **FILEID64EXTDBOTHDIRECTORYINFORMATION** structure.
+This value is available starting with WIN11_NEXT.

+### -field FileIdAllExtdDirectoryInformation

+A **FILEIDALLEXTDDIRECTORYINFORMATION** structure.
+This value is available starting with WIN11_NEXT.

+### -field FileIdAllExtdBothDirectoryInformation

+A **FILEIDALLEXTDBOTHDIRECTORYINFORMATION** structure.
+This value is available starting with WIN11_NEXT.

 ### -field FileMaximumInformation

 This value is reserved for system use.
-This value is available starting with Windows 7.

 ## -syntax